 To get a soft, gathered look when your curtains are closed, use your pole or track measurements as a starting point and multiply it as follows (depending on your chosen curtain type):

 Eyelet curtains: Pole or track width x 2

 Pleated curtains: Pole or track width x 2

 Tab top curtains: Pole or track width x 1.5

-Add another 2.5cm to your measurement to allow the curtains to overlap when closed.
+Add an additional 2.5cm to your measurement if you want your curtains to overlap when closed.

 3. Measure the correct curtain length

 Curtains can be hung either to the floor, to a sill or to below the sill, so you'll want to think about your desired finish before getting started.